Looking for an introduction to AI for security professionals?

 Nanalyze published its list of six artificial intelligence companies to watch in 2018.
 Here are the start-ups mentioned in dispatches; their names will be familiar to most readers: Cybereason, Endgame, Shape Security, Versive, PerimeterX, and Obsidian.
 VentureBeat has also made a list.
 Theirs is of non-Silicon Valley tech startups to watch, some of which, like Duo Security, are in the cyber sector.

-This CyberWire look back at the Week that Was discusses events affecting France, India, Iran, Israel, Russia, Ukraine, the United Kingdom, and the United States.
+Today's issue includes events affecting France, India, Iran, Israel, Russia, Ukraine, United Kingdom, United States.